callstack-internal/react-native-visionos/README.md

 `AppDelegate` extends `RCTAppDelegate` which does most of React Native initialization.

 ### Hover effect API
-This is a prop on View component allowing to add hover effect.
+This is a prop on `<View />` component allowing to add hover effect.
 It's applied to all Touchable and Pressable components by default.

 If you want to customize it you can use the `visionos_hoverEffect` prop, like so: